RHINOPLASTY

 This depends not only on the surgeon's preferences but also on the desired outcome.
 It can be performed with incisions inside the nose (Closed Rhinoplasty) or outside it (Open Rhinoplasty).

-Through these small incisions, we can sculpt nasal cartilage and bones to achieve changes in shape, size, and overall appearance.
+I most frequently use the closed technique, which leaves no visible external scars.
+Through these small internal incisions, I sculpt nasal cartilage and bone to achieve changes in shape, size, and overall appearance.

-No aesthetic result is successful without a properly functioning nose.
-The procedure can be combined with chin surgery (mentoplasty) to improve facial proportions and contour.
+The procedure can be combined with chin surgery (mentoplasty) to improve overall facial proportions.

-General anesthesia is ideal in most cases.
+General anesthesia is used in most cases.
+Hospitalization is only required in special circumstances.

 Pre-Surgical Examinations

-A complete cardiopulmonary evaluation along with basic blood chemistry tests are essential.
-Complete blood count, coagulation tests, and kidney function tests.
+A complete cardiopulmonary evaluation along with basic blood chemistry tests are essential: complete blood count, coagulation tests, and kidney function tests.

 Optimal physical and psychological conditions are essential for the success of this surgery.